RCN-ECS/GenomicsWorkshop/README.md

 We invite poster abstracts on any of the themes highlighted in the workshop schedule.

 ## August 17
-### Morning Day 3: Presentations: Seascape genomes and seascape data
+### Morning Day 3: Presentations: Seascape genomics and seascape data

 A major hurdle in seascape genomics is the lack of organized environmental/oceanographic data needed to analyze what factors drive reproductive isolation and local adaptation in marine systems.